alauddin-sabari/LandSin/README.md

 ![Project Logo](interface.png)
 ## Overview

-**LandSin** is a powerful application designed to to analyze land pricing and predicting a land value for a particular area and several statistical analysis about the land to make a decision weather the land could be affordable or habitable for you.
+**LandSin** is a powerful application designed to analyze land pricing and predict land value for a particular area and several statistical analysis about the land to make a decision weather the land could be affordable or habitable for you.

 ## Table of Contents